WorldVistA/VistA/Documentation/README.rst

 OSEHRA Dashboard, for more information see:

   * ReviewingResults_

-The import and simple configuration of the M components of VistA has been automated.
-See the following file for the information needed to set up this utility.

-  * AutomatedVistAConfiguration_

 For initialization and setup of an imported VistA instance (general setup and adding a user)  without using the OSEHRA Utilities, see: